Catchiness: Analysis

-Based on these factors, the researchers listed British rock band Queen's "We Are The Champions" as the number one "sing-along song" in the UK.
+Based on these factors, the researchers listed "We Are the Champions" by the British rock band Queen as the number one "sing-along song" in the UK.

 A 2014 study by the University of Amsterdam and the Museum of Science and Industry in Manchester found "Wannabe" by the Spice Girls to be the catchiest pop song of the last 60 years in the UK.
 The study found that having a simple and relentless melody was the key to a song being "catchy".
 "We found, much to our surprise, that writing a very surprising and unusual hook is not the recipe for long term memorability,” musicologist Dr John Ashley Burgoyne explained.
 "Actually, the more conventional your melody in terms of the interval patterns that you use; in terms of the rhythms that you use, the easier the song is to remember over the long term.
 What makes Wannabe work so well is that it isn’t a difficult song to sing, it has a conventional melody that repeats itself a lot, and it’s just relentless."

 Additionally, the book FutureHit DNA by Jay Frank says "Wannabe felt like it should have been a 3 1/2- to 4-minute pop song, just like every other hit at that time.
 To create that feeling, the producers cut the song at the knees.
 The last thing heard in the song is the a cappella line, “If you wannabe my lover,” which is also the first lyric of the chorus.
 The audience has a natural desire to hear something to its completion.
 When they expect a song to go somewhere, they will not feel completely settled until that song resolves itself.
 “Wannabe” never resolves, and therefore creates a situation where the listener cannot get the song out of his head."